Detailed step-by-step information on growing custard apple in container from seed is given and taking its care, when it is ripe and how to eat it.

 It is most widely known as a Sugar apple, Cherimoya, Sweetsop, Sweetsop-Anon, Atis, Sitafal, Sitaphal, Seetha Payam, Sitappalam, Sharifa, Sarifa, Araticum, the Buddha’s Head Fruit, etc. [2]

-The fruit varies in shape and colour, spherical through conical, with a thick rind composed of knobby segments.
-The colour of custard apple fruit varies from pale green through blue-green.
+The fruit varies in shape and color, spherical through conical, with a thick rind composed of knobby segments.
+The color of custard apple fruit varies from pale green through blue-green.
 When ripe, the segments of the fruit separates quite easily when lightly pressed between hands, exposing the flesh.
 The creamy texture of the flesh gives the fruit its name, custard apple.

 Custard Apple, Cherimoya Varieties